 Restoring and protecting interdependent habitats is essential to the vitality of Sarasota Bay and its tributaries.
 Estuarine habitats like seagrasses, oyster beds, and wetlands were decimated during the 1950s as a result of dredge-and-fill operations designed to provide boat access to waterfront home sites.
 To mitigate the extensive damage, SBEP embarked on an aggressive program to restore lost or damaged habitat and protect remaining undisturbed habitats.
 This is an ongoing commitment that is vital to the health and future of the entire estuary system.

-Since its inception in 1989, SBEP has participated in more than 200 projects related to habitat restoration or water quality improvement within the watershed, which spans both Sarasota and Manatee Counties.
-A dozen restoration projects are currently in planning, permitting or construction phase.
-SBEP serves as project manager, bringing together the partners, funding and contractors with expertise in planning, permitting and construction.
+Since its inception in 1989, SBEP has participated in more than 200 projects related to habitat restoration or water quality improvement within the watershed.
+SBEP serves as a project manager, bringing together the partners, funding, and contractors with expertise in planning, permitting and construction.
 The SBEP also develops a long-range habitat restoration plan every five years to be used as a guide and planning tool by the SBEP and its partners to identify, prioritize, and implement restoration projects throughout Sarasota Bay and its watershed.